 How to Serve Souse

 Although a humble dish, it is often made for special occasions and parties.
 Souse is served along with some of the juices it was marinated in.
-In the Caribbean, souse is primarily made and sold on Fridays and Saturdays and traditionally served with some type of savory pudding.
+In the Caribbean, souse is primarily made and sold on Fridays and Saturdays and traditionally served with some savory pudding.

 Souse/Head Cheese Around the World